SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The tasting menu is seasonal and fresh and based on the Japanese kaiseki tradition, balancing taste, texture, appearance, and colors.
 The dining experience here is truly memorable.

-Hours: Wednesday - Sunday, first seating at 5 pm, second seating at 8 pm; closed Mondays and Tuesdays
+Hours: Tuesday - Sunday, first seating at 5 pm, second seating at 8 pm; closed Mondays

 Address: 584 Washington Street